guemax/GameOff2021/README.md

 Press <kbd>escape</kbd> to open the pause menu in the main level.
 You can then restart the game, go to the main menu (quit the game) or continue playing.

-## Downloading the source code and running in Godot
+## Downloading the source code and running it in Godot

 If you would like to run the game with Godot and not using one of the binaries, you might run into some problems.
 Because I was not able to include the sound tracks in this repository (due to copyrights), I only have them locally on my computer.